-Brent Zadorozny is a shareholder at Simmons Hanly Conroy in the Los Angeles office.
-With 30 years of experience, he focuses his practice on helping mesothelioma patients and families in California and throughout the United States.
+Brent Zadorozny serves as Of Counsel at Simmons Hanly Conroy.
 As a mesothelioma lawyer, he has an extensive background handling asbestos and mesothelioma matters, as well as non-asbestos injury litigation.
 He has helped secure millions of dollars in verdicts and settlements for his clients.

 “I’ve had the opportunity to work with many clients in other areas, but none are as wonderful as mesothelioma clients.
 It is humbling to know the difference our firm makes for them,” Brent said.